 The Blue Ribbon Competitions

 The blue ribbon competitions range from textile arts to agriculture.
-The Joan of Arc quilt above took our breath away but there were so many incredible submissions.
-What we really wanted to know is, how do we sign up to be food judges?
+There were so many incredible submissions.
+But what I really want to know is, how do I sign up to be a food judge?

 Final Thoughts